nauam/Courses/docs/manual/user-management/user-mgmt.md

 ## User Summary

-This is a listing of all the users that have logged in to QW Control regardless of the source of users.
+This is a listing of all the users that have logged in to Rundeck regardless of the source of users.

 ## Manage Local Users (Enterprise)
 ::: enterprise
 :::

-Enterprise users can leverage the built-in GUI based management and centralized storage of local QW Control user accounts.
+Enterprise users can leverage the built-in GUI based management and centralized storage of local Rundeck user accounts.

 ![User Manager Screen](@assets/img/usermgr-manage-users.png)